-Essentially, hosting services differ by how the servers are set up and the type of access people (aka customers like you) have to them.
+Essentially, hosting services can be compared by how the servers are set up and the type of access people (aka customers like you) have to them.

 Shared Hosting is more or less the “entry-level” of hosting, giving you and other customers access to one physical server.
 In essence, you’re sharing the key resources of that same server, things like CPU, RAM, disk space, etc. And although the cost is quite low, Shared Hosting is also low on customization given you have limited administrative access.

 Dedicated Server Hosting, however, is on the opposite end of the hosting spectrum.
 Here, one single customer gets an entire server to themselves (ahem, no sharing in sight).
 Although there’s a higher degree of self-management and power, it also comes at a higher cost.
 Another potential drawback of Dedicated Servers is that they can only run on one Operating System (OS).

 So without further ado, here are the 6 reasons why VPS Hosting might be exactly what you’re looking for.

 If your business has taken off or you plan to expand within the next year, a VPS is designed to adapt to the natural ebb and flow of a business.